aboutcode-org/aboutcode-toolkit/docs/source/reference.rst

 Special Notes
 -------------
-When using the field_filters configuration, all the standard required columns (about_resource and name) and the user defined required_fields need to be included.
+When using the field_filters configuration, all the standard required columns (name) and the user defined required_fields need to be included.

 Notes